the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 _The Turing Way_ guides are continually evolving, with multiple chapters co-developed by individuals from varied backgrounds - who are all passionate about sharing knowledge around data science and research.
 To sustain and support this vibrant community, _The Turing Way_ book should remain consistent and accessible as it evolves.
 The {ref}`ch-style-guide` chapter already provides guidelines for maintaining a consistent style across the book.
 However, not all chapters follow these suggestions since they're often written asynchronously by different authors.
-This pointed towards a need to encourage and support our contributors to maintain consistency throughout the chapters in _The Turing Way_ guides.
+Reviewing consistency across _The Turing Way_ alone is reasonably challenging.
+This points towards a need to encourage and support our contributors to maintain consistency throughout the chapters in _The Turing Way_ guides.
 Achieving this goal alone is reasonably challenging.
 Therefore, this chapter will outline a step-by-step consistency checklist that will guide our contributors.
 Each step will emphasize a consistency check to look out for as they design and develop chapters in _The Turing Way_ or bring consistency to existing chapters.